Money Can't Buy

-Money Can't Buy was a one-off, 75-minute concert show held on 15 November 2003 at Carling Apollo in London to promote Australian singer Kylie Minogue's ninth studio album Body Language (2003).
+Money Can't Buy was a one-off, 75-minute concert show held on 15 November 2003 at the Carling Apollo in London to promote Australian singer Kylie Minogue's ninth studio album Body Language (2003).
 Its title alludes to the fact that tickets were not for sale and limited to invited guests and competition winners.
 The total cost of staging the concert was £1 million.
 William Baker and Alan MacDonald served as creative and art directors, respectively, while Michael Rooney and Steve Anderson worked on the choreography and musical arrangements.

 Minogue primarily performed tracks from Body Language during the show, although previously released singles were also included in the setlist.
 The concert was streamed live on AOL.com and broadcast on television channels ITV1 and Network Ten a few days later.
 It was released as a DVD, entitled Body Language Live, on 12 July 2004.